ARTICLE 1. BAFA defines three levels of healthcare practitioner:

 c.
 Game management shall inform the referee if at any stage during the game the medical requirement ceases to be met.
 The game will then be suspended (Rule 3-3-3-b).

 ARTICLE 4. a.
 A participant suspected of concussion by an official must leave the game to undergo concussion assessment (see Appendix C).
 The participant may not return until a professional practitioner has cleared them of a concussion diagnosis.
-This decision must be communicated to the referee by the professional practitioner.
+This decision should be communicated to the referee by the professional practitioner.

 b.
-A player diagnosed with concussion (or suspected of concussion but not cleared by a professional practitioner) may not return to play or practice until they have completed the BAFA Graduated Return to Play protocol.
+A participant diagnosed with concussion (or suspected of concussion but not cleared by a professional practitioner) may not return to play or practice until they have completed the BAFA Graduated Return to Play protocol.

 ARTICLE 1. a.
 Game management must provide changing rooms for the home team, the visiting team and the officials.
 These changing rooms must be separate and access to one should not be via another.